iq2525/weather-app/README.md

 ## Unit testing with Jest & Enzyme

-All tests are done with Jest and Enzyme.
+All tests are located next to the source file so they are easy to import.

 ## High Order Components & Presentational Components